Sixteen Thirty Fund

-The Sixteen Thirty Fund is a hub of undisclosed political spending ("dark money") on the American Left.
-The group serves as a fiscal sponsor for other organizations, incubating and financing various progressive projects.
-According to The New York Times, "The Sixteen Thirty is part of a broader network of progressive nonprofits that donors use to fill specific spaces on the political chessboard."
+The Sixteen Thirty Fund is a 501(c)(4) political lobbying organization on the American left characterized as a dark money group.
+Founded in 2009, it serves as a fiscal sponsor for other organizations, incubating and financing various liberal projects.
 The Sixteen Thirty Fund is administered by Arabella Advisors, a for-profit consulting firm.
 The Sixteen Thirty Fund can legally spend up to 49% of its budget on political activities, including transfers to super PACs.
+Because it is a nonprofit, the Sixteen Thirty Fund is not required to disclose its donors, even though it spends significant amounts on politics.